yureiiko/dynamic_web_project/README.md

 - [ ] make the recap for signing up : 06/07
 - [X] check when login : 07/07
 - [X] all admin views on the database : 10/07
+- [ ] admin can delete buyer in the database : 10/07
+- [ ] admin can delete product in the database : 10/07
+- [ ] admin can delete seller in the database : 10/07
 - [ ] buyer and seller visualisation requests : 15/07